AmpelProject/Ampel-plot/README.md

 # Ampel-plot-app

-A standalone GUI app providing similar functionality to `ampel plot clipboard`
+A standalone GUI app providing similar functionality to `ampel plot clipboard`.
+It needs an update.